 Dr Roger Welch is co-editor of ‘Sports Law’ and his publications have looked at the issue of playing quotas, UEFA’s ‘home-grown player rule’, player mobility and football, racism and the limits of ‘colour blind law’.
 Portsmouth born and bred, Roger is a proud member of Portsmouth FC’s Supporters Trust.

 This is a growing area of interest within sports management and is often linked to the globalisation and commercialisation of elite sports.
 Alan Graham’s work has already attracted attention from the football media.
 A joint paper: ‘The European dilemma: Evaluating the implications of Europa League participation on Premier League clubs’ with Adam Cox and Sarah Gilmore was featured in the industry press and explores the tensions of participating in this league for English Premier League clubs.
 Current projects also include the implications of UEFA’s Financial Fair Play regulations on the English league systems and domestic clubs.

-Adam Cox, Sarah Gilmore and Alex Tymon are currently working on a funded project to better understand the benefits of student engagement in sport.
+This funded research aims to better understand the benefits of student engagement in sport.
 The benefits of engaging in sport can be directly or indirectly related a number of positive outcomes, for example, health, social and employability.
 This research project seeks to provide empirical evidence to test the relationship between engagement in University sport and these positive outcomes.